Home

 OK, so I'll stick my neck on the line here and say 'I think these use samples'.
 I don't know this for certain, but when it comes to Motorpsycho, do any of us really know anything?
 Come on chaps, write to me and put me out of my misery...

 2001's Phanerothyme is named for Aldous Huxley's original term for what became LSD: "To make this mundane world sublime, take half a gram of phanerothyme".
 His friend Humphrey Osmond wrote back, "To fathom hell or soar angelic, just take a pinch of psychedelic".
-Anyway... the album opens on a gentle note with Bedroom Eyes, and despite the heavier For Free, it's a more laid-back proposition all round, adding more strings to the band's already well-laden bow, quite literally on some tracks.
+Anyway... the album opens on a gentle note with Bedroom Eyes; despite the heavier For Free, it's a more laid-back proposition all round, adding more strings to the band's already well-laden bow, literally, on some tracks.
 There's an almost chamber-pop sensibility going on in places, too, not least on the intro to Go To California, which also features a sly little musical Who quote, while the subtle brass on Painting The Night Unreal was a departure for the band.
-'Tron string and flute samples on For Free, played just that little bit too fast and too accurately for authenticity, plus flutes on The Slow Phaseout.
+Mellotron string and flute samples on For Free, played just that little bit too fast and too accurately for authenticity, plus flutes on The Slow Phaseout.

 Motorpsycho are one of those bands who struggle along forever, slowly gaining a small but fanatical fanbase, while vastly less deserving acts go on to fame and fortune.
 Listening to their catalogue in sequence makes you realise how they've progressed over the years, taking on new influences and maturing along the way, even when that means leaving a favourite style behind.
-For those into epic hard rock, most of their releases up to and including Trust Us are worth hearing, with more recent albums suitable for those with more eclectic tastes.
+For those into epic hard rock, most of their releases up to and including Trust Us are worth hearing, more recent albums being suitable for those with more eclectic tastes.

 links